BabyYawLwi/babyyawlwi.github.io/_posts/2020-06-26-Pneumonia-cnn-fcc.md

 layout: post
 title: Chest X-ray Images Classification using Transfer Learning with Pytorch
 ---
-### Introduction
+## Introduction
 This is my first project on deep learning (especially Convolutional Neural Networks) with Pytorch.
 In this project, I will be using the [Chest X-Ray Images (Pneumonia) dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).
 The dataset is initially organized into 3 folders such as 'train','val' and 'test'.
 Each contains subfolders for each category such as 'Pneumonia' and 'Normal'.
-The code snippets below are from Jupyter Notebook which you can find on my [GitHub](https://www.github.com/babyyawlwi)
 ![image showing normal and pneumonia chest x-rays]({{ site.baseurl }}/images/chest-x-ray-image.png "Chest x-ray images")

-### Organizing the dataset
+## Organizing the dataset
 The training folder contains 1341 Normal and 3875 Pneumonia Chest X-ray Images; and the testing folder contains 234 Normal and 390 Pneumonia images.
 The validation folder, however, contains only 8 images for each category.
 Instead of using the validation folder, I decided to use 10% of training data as validation data.
 Firstly, the required modules are imported:
 ```